draconisPW/PWMAngband/docs/command.rst

 ..

 Quiver list (``|``)
-  Missiles that you carry will automatically be put in your quiver.
-The quiver has 8 slots; it also takes up inventory space, so every 40 missiles will reduce your number of inventory slots by 1.
+  Displays the contents of your quiver.
+Missiles that you carry will automatically be put in your quiver if there is space.
+The quiver has 8 slots; it also takes up inventory space: every 40 missiles will reduce your number of inventory slots by 1.
+Items that are good for throwing and have been `inscribed for throwing` (for instance, the inscription includes ``@v0``) will also be placed in the quiver if there is space.
+Each stack of such items takes a quiver slot and every 8 such items will reduce your inventory slots by 1.

 ..

 Drop an item (``d``)
   This drops an item from your inventory or equipment onto the dungeon floor.
-If the floor spot you are standing on already has an object in it, PWMAngband will attempt to drop the item onto an adjacent space.
-Doors and traps are considered objects for the purpose of determining if the space is occupied.
+The item will remain at your feet if possible.
+Some terrain, like doors and staircases, and any square with a trap can not hold items, and, in that case, the game will attempt to place the item in a nearby square that can hold items.
 This command may take a quantity, and takes some energy.

 ..